ceph/ceph/doc/man/8/rbd.rst

    Connect to specified monitor (instead of looking through ceph.conf).

-.. option:: -p pool, --pool pool
+.. option:: -p pool-name, --pool pool-name

    Interact with the given pool.
 Required by most commands.